m-kru/hbs/user-manual/commands.typ

 == `whereis` - locating cores definition

-The `whereis` command allows easily locating .hbs files in which given cores are defined You can run `hbs help whereis` to see help message for the command.
-The `whereis` command is executed by the `hbs` file, so the command requires Python to work.
+The `whereis` command allows easily locating .hbs files in which given cores are defined The `whereis` command is executed by the `hbs` file, so the command requires Python to work.
 The below snippet presents an example of locating core definition.
 ```